Sapna-95/Data-Science-Projects/SQL/README.md

-# Restaurant Success Analysis Using Yelp Dataset 🍽️📊
+# Restaurant Success Analysis Using YELP Dataset 🍽️📊

 This project leverages the **Yelp dataset** to analyze the relationship between **user engagement** (reviews, tips, and check-ins) and business success metrics such as **review count** and **average star rating** for restaurants.
 The raw data is first converted into a **JSON file** for easier manipulation, and then Python and SQL are used to perform the analysis.